+This course covers the use of hand tools and their applications in industrial and service areas.
+(2/3)

-This course covers techniques of assembling, rigging, installation and/or maintenance of mechanical equipment.
+- IMT 120 Mechanical Installations 5 SHC This course covers techniques of assembling, rigging, installation and/or maintenance of mechanical equipment.
 (4/3)

+- IMT 131

-IMT 131 Hydraulics and Pneumatics
+Hydraulics and Pneumatics

+4 SHC

 This course covers the basic technology and principles of hydraulics and pneumatics.
 (3/3)

+- IMT 142

-IMT 142 Electric Motors
+Electric Motors

+2 SHC

 This course covers theory, operations and maintenance of AC/DC motors used in industry.
 (1/3)

+- IMT 161

-IMT 161 Mechanical Power Applications
+Mechanical Power Applications

+4 SHC

 This course covers mechanical transmission devices, including procedures for installation, removal and maintenance.
 (3/3)

+- IMT 170

-IMT 170 Statistical Process Control
+Statistical Process Control

+3 SHC

 This course is a study of the concepts and charts used in quality control.
-(3/0)
+(3/0) 3 SHC